 The Public Interaction Program (PIP) is the centrepiece that brings the three grant-giving programs together.
-The PIP events and the travel and research allowance provide unique opportunities to learn and exchange research, ideas, and proposals that focus on specific questions and to share relevant knowledge with colleagues from different disciplines and varied life and cultural backgrounds.
-The structure of our programs provides an opportunity for top researchers and fellows, upcoming PhD scholars, and practical-minded mentors to bring their expertise together and make knowledge exchange and transfer a reality.
-The PIP comes to life through four series of annual Trudeau events.
+PIP events and travel and research allowances provide members of the Trudeau community with unique opportunities to learn and exchange research, ideas, and proposals and to share knowledge with colleagues from different disciplines and varied life and cultural backgrounds.
+The structure of our programs gives top researchers and fellows, upcoming PhD scholars, and practical-minded mentors the chance to bring their expertise together and make knowledge exchange and transfer a reality.
+PIP comes to life through four types of annual Trudeau events.
 In addition, members of the Trudeau community are encouraged to organize PIP events on major issues of public policy that affect Canadians and global society.
-Finally, we collaborate with other institutions and organizations to advance discussions in wider fields.
+We also collaborate with other institutions and organizations to advance discussions in wider fields.